 The RPI Fencing Club is a student run club which promotes the sport of fencing in the Capital District.
 The club is open to students and the community alike.
 We have a coaching staff of a head coach and assistant coach who hold lessons and a behind the scenes crew of five students who make the club work.
-We offer beginner lessons in foil and some epee and saber lessons for fencers with some experience during the fall.
-In the spring semester we have lessons for beginners and experienced fencers in each weapon.
-The spring lessons are less structured with one weapon per night being taught.
-The weapons each night rotate.
+We offer beginner lessons in foil and some epee and saber lessons for fencers with some experience during the fall semester.
 Our lessons are held as group lessons with typically 10-30 fencers.
 We encourage fencers of all skill levels (including those who have never fenced before).
 Because this is a college club, our members range from 13 years old to a former RPI Fencing Coach who is 88.
 Children under 13 are welcome to come and check out the club.
 If the parent and club president feels that the child will be able to handle fencing in an environment of mostly adults, he or she is welcome to join.

 We get involved in the community by doing demonstrations at schools and YMCA's.
 If you are interested in holding a fencing demonstration contact the club officers at email@example.com.

 The other draw to the club is our tournaments.
-We hold two to three tournaments a year.
+We hold two tournaments a year.
 In October RPI hosts a tournament as an introduction to fencing for our beginners.
 This is a large tournament with fencers from all areas of the East Coast of all skill levels.
 The competition is traditionally very good.
-Information about this tournament as far as date and times will be posted three months prior to the event.
+Information about this tournament as far as date and times will be posted as soon as possible on AskFred.

-Once a year, RPI hosts the Frank Collins Team Tournament as a tribute to our long time coach, Frank Collins who has become a fencing legend in the Capital Region.
+Once a year, RPI hosts the Frank Collins Tournament as a tribute to our long time coach, Frank Collins who has become a fencing legend in the Capital Region.
 It is a three weapon event.
-Each team will be comprised of three to four fencers.
-For more information about this tournament please see our tournaments page or contact us at email@example.com.
+It is an individual tournament.
+For more information about this tournament please see our tournaments page or contact us at firstname.lastname@example.org.

 Our largest event is the RPI Open, which is traditionally held the first weekend of April.
 This is one of the biggest tournaments on the East Coast that is not a national event.
 The RPI Open draws from several regions of the United States and occasionally Canada.
 A list of vendors and more information will be posted as the tournament draws near.
 For more information about this tournament please see our tournaments page or contact us at email@example.com.